SeanRowan19/ai-case-study/README.md

 ### Conclusion

-SAP seems to always be one step ahead of the competition and have done a great job providing solutions to their targeted customers.

-While the cost of implementing SAP seems to be high, the customization options enable the customer to only pay for the upgrades deemed necessary to that customer's needs.

-SAP is in the customer satisfaction business which is driven highly by the customization options offered as customers already expect high upfront implementation costs.
-Customers can tailor the software to their business needs.
-The more customization, the more expensive.
-It does not seem that offering off-the-shelf configurations is part of the SAP business strategy as SAP believes customers can save money by only making the necessary upgrades.

-The cost is driven highly by the customization options.

-Implementation costs are driven highly by the customization options.

-Customer satisfaction is driven highly by the customization options.

-It does not seem that offering off-the-shelf configurations is part of the SAP business strategy as SAP believes customers can save money by only making the necessary upgrades.
-Having the customization options is the best way for SAP to
+SAP has done a great job identifying new technology (e.g., AI) and targeted customer needs, while always being one step ahead of the competition.

+The two areas I noted where the competition can have a competitive advantage are cost and complexity.
+After my review of SAP, it seems the SAP business strategy is to offer customization options ranging in price to enable a customer to tailor the software to their business need.
+The cost of implementing SAP is directly correlated to the customized upgrades.
+It appears, the business plan does not include offering off-the-shelf configurations to customers are a cheaper price.

+As a result, the areas I identified are not a concern to SAP.
+It is hard to argue with the SAP business model as they are the preeminent ERP provider on the market.

-After going this exercise and getting to the recommendations section, I would have been better suited to pick a company that seems to have the industry figured out.
-This explains why SAP is preeminent ERP provider on the market.
+After going this exercise and getting to the recommendations section, I would have been better suited not picking a company that seems to have the industry figured out.

 ## Sources